davelawrence/shopify-image-renamer/README.md

 ## Troubleshooting

 - If you see an error like `"Variant ID" [gid://shopify/ProductVariant/50200915214633] must be a number`, ensure your CSV contains only the numeric part of the Variant ID (e.g., `50200915214633`).
 The script now handles this automatically.
+- Use the utility scripts to debug API responses, verify product counts, and check ID consistency.
+- If option names appear reversed in the CSV, the script now correctly maps them from the variant data.

 ## License